Azure/aks-engine/docs/tutorials/quickstart.md

 On macOS, you can install aks-engine with [Homebrew][homebrew].
 Run the command `brew install Azure/aks-engine/aks-engine` to do so.
 You can install Homebrew following the [instructions][homebrew-install].

+On Windows, you can install aks-engine via [Chocolatey][choco] by executing the command `choco install aks-engine`.
+You can install Chocolatey following the [instructions][choco-install].

 If you would prefer to build AKS Engine from source, or you are interested in contributing to AKS Engine, see [the developer guide][developer-guide] for more information.

 ## Completion